 The train option from Ciampino is not good.
 The nearest train does not leave from the airport: you need to travel three or four miles to Ciampino center, where you can connect.
-Local buses to the station from the airport are fairly frequent and cost around €1.
-A taxi there will cost around €10.
-The train, while relatively fast, is infrequent.
+The train, while relatively fast, is also infrequent.
 It arrives in Termini station.
+Local buses to the station from the airport leave around every half hour, take 15 minutes, and cost around €1.
+A taxi to the station will cost around €10.
 Tickets are only €1.50.

 There are fewer companies operating at Ciampino than at Fiumicino, and as a consequence when several flights at the same time they can be a little oversubscribed.
-They take less time to get to the city center than from Fiumicino – only about 25 minutes – and also end up at Termini Station.
+They take less time to get to the city center than from Fiumicino – between 30-40 minutes – and also end up at Termini Station.

 |Taxi||Drops you at hotel, reasonably priced||Subject to traffic|